 PLEASE NOTE: Due to limited funding, not everyone who is eligible for the program may receive services.
 Should ADAP services be unavailable, other possible funding options can be sought with the assistance of a case manager.

-For more information call the ADAP Representative at the Florida Department of Health in Santa Rosa County Milton Office at 850-983-5200.
+For more information call the ADAP Representative at the Florida Department of Health in Santa Rosa County, Milton, FL office at 850-983-5200.

 Florida's HIV/AIDS Hotline - 1-800-FLA-AIDS (1-800-352-2437)